hraban/outbound-rules/README.md

 as the action to take for a request.
 If no rule matches, the default is to allow the request.

+### Inspired by NoScript's ABE

+The syntax was inspired by NoScript's ABE: https://noscript.net/abe/.
+ABE is the Application Boundaries Enforcer, and on the surface it's the perfect fit for what Outbound-Rules tries to solve.
+Unfortunately, as it turns out, ABE is mostly about defining what _incoming_ requests are legal for your server.
+It doesn't really let you what _outgoing_ requests are legal.

+Still, in trying not to reinvent the wheel, I have tried to imitate their style and syntax as much as reasonable.

 ## Details

 This system protects you against an attack where some malicious javascript finds